Hello from The National in Abu Dhabi. Here's your morning newsletter with all the top stories from the Mena region.

 The UN General Assembly is likely to vote again on a draft resolution demanding an immediate humanitarian ceasefire in the conflict, after the US on Friday vetoed a UN Security Council demand for an immediate humanitarian ceasefire.

 Yemen's Iran-backed Houthi rebels have threatened to attack ships heading to Israel unless aid is allowed into Gaza.

 'It was torture': men stripped, blindfolded and detained by the Israeli army recount what appears to be a widening practice by the military of detaining men and boys in the Gaza Strip.

 COP28 IN DUBAI

-Follow the latest news on day five of the conference here.
+Follow the latest on the climate summit here.

 Prime Minister Mohammed Shia Al Sudani has ordered an investigation into the security forces responsible for an area where an attack on the US embassy was launched.